Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 If you remember one thing, remember this:

 Say less.
-Invoke your rights clearly.
+Invoke your rights immediately and clearly.
 Ask for a lawyer.

 Imagine you've been arrested for a minor crime in Dallas.
-You'll be transported to the Dallas County Jail, and will be fingerprinted, photographed, and questioned.
-You are not required to answer questions, and you should not do so without an attorney present.
+What comes next is a relatively standard process.
+You'll be transported to the Dallas County Jail, where you'll be fingerprinted, photographed, and may be questioned if officers attempt to interview you.
+During this time, please remember that you are not required to answer questions, and we recommend that you do not speak with the police without an attorney present.

 Ask to make a phone call (you will probably have to pay for the call).
-Contact a lawyer first and a family member second, but DO NOT talk about any specifics of the crime.
-The call is almost certainly being recorded, and the recording can be used against you.
+Contact a lawyer first and a family member second, but avoid discussing case details:

 Related: Should I talk to police without a lawyer in Texas?